forgecommunitywiki/Documentation/docs/forgedev/index.md

 JetBrains' flagship IDE comes with great integrated support for [Gradle][gradle]: Forge's build system of choice.
 Due to some peculiarities of Minecraft mod development, however, there are additional steps required to get everything to work properly.

-#### IDEA 2019 onwards
+#### IDEA 2021 onwards
+1. Start IntelliJ IDEA 2021.
+    - If you already have another project open, close the project with the File -> Close project option.
+2. In the projects tab of the "Welcome to IntelliJ IDEA" window, click the "Open" button on the top right and select the MinecraftForge folder you cloned earlier.
+3. Click "Trust Project" if prompted.
+4. After IDEA is done importing the project and indexing its files, run the Gradle setup task.
+You can do this by:
+    - Open the Gradle sidebar on the right hand side of your screen, then open the forge project tree, select Tasks, then other and double-click the `setup` task (may also appear as `MinecraftForge[Setup]`) found in Forge -> Tasks -> other -> `setup`.
+- If you get a licensing error during build before making any changes, running the `updateLicenses` task may help.
+This task is found in Forge -> Tasks -> other as well.

+#### IDEA 2019-2020
+There are a few minor differences between IDEA 2021 and these versions for setup.

 1. Import Forge's `build.gradle` as an IDEA project.
 For this, simply click `Import Project` from the `Welcome to IntelliJ IDEA` splash screen, then select the `build.gradle` file.
 1. After IDEA is done importing the project and indexing the files, run the Gradle setup task.
 Either:
-    1. open the Gradle sidebar on the right hand side of your screen, then open the `forge` project tree, select `Tasks`, then `other` and double-click the `setup` task (may also appear as `MinecraftForge[Setup]`.
+    1. Open the Gradle sidebar on the right hand side of your screen, then open the `forge` project tree, select `Tasks`, then `other` and double-click the `setup` task (may also appear as `MinecraftForge[Setup]`.
 Or alternatively:
-    1. tap the CTRL key twice, and type `gradle setup` in the `Run` command window that pops up.
+    1. Tap the CTRL key twice, and type `gradle setup` in the `Run` command window that pops up.

 You can then run Forge using the `forge_client` gradle task (`Tasks -> fg_runs -> forge_client`): right-click the task and select either `Run` or `Debug` as desired.

 #### IDEA older versions
 Versions older than 2016 will not work because they did not have the appropriate Gradle support nor support Forge development multi-project workspaces.

-IDEA 2016 - 2018 will work with extra manual steps required, but it is strongly recommended to update to IntelliJ 2019+ instead. cpw has uploaded [a video][intellijsetup] for IntelliJ 2016.1 explaining very similar steps which will lead to a working setup.
+IDEA 2016 - 2018 will work with extra manual steps required, but it is strongly recommended to update to IDEA 2019+ instead. cpw has uploaded [a video][intellijsetup] for IDEA 2016.1 explaining very similar steps which will lead to a working setup.

 That is all there is to creating a Forge development environment in IntelliJ IDEA.
 However, you will not be able to run tests and debug mods included in Forge straight away.
 This takes some extra effort.

 #### Enabling test mods

 To enable the test mods coming with Forge, you will need to add the compiler output to the classpath.
-Again, cpw has put up [a video][testsetup] explaining these steps for IntelliJ 2016.1.
+Again, cpw has put up [a video][testsetup] explaining these steps for IDEA 2016.1.

  1. Build the test classes by selecting the `src/main/test` directory in your project view and then run `Build -> Build module 'Forge_test'` from the menu bar.
  2. Open the "Project Structure" window under `File -> Project Structure`.